JasperHof/JasperHof.github.io/_docs/options.md

 ## Step 2

-Please note that the arguments must match those used in Step 1 (i.e., you must use the same output filename, provide the same data and phenotype files, and if you used covariates in Step 1, you must also use them in Step 2).
+Please note that several arguments must match those used in Step 1 (i.e., you must use the same output filename, provide the same data and phenotype files, and if you used covariates in Step 1, you must also use them in Step 2).

 | Argument |  Description |
 |--------------------|--------|